Ganesh0403/PortfolioWeb/README.md

 # Portfolio
-Personal Website to showcase Achievements and Projects. https://ganeshshinde.netlify.app
+Personal Website to showcase Achievements and Projects using HTML,CSS,Javascript and Jquery. https://ganeshshinde.netlify.app